1970 Bhola cyclone: Political consequences

-The Awami League, headed by Sheikh Mujibur Rahman, swept to a landslide victory in the 1970 Pakistani general election, in part because of dissatisfaction over failure of the relief efforts by the central government.
+Due to the poor handling and the destructive aftermath of the Bhola Cyclone, leftist parties in both East and West Pakistan boycotted the 1970 Pakistani general election.
+This allowed the Awami League, headed by Sheikh Mujibur Rahman, to win in a landslide victory.
 The elections for nine national assembly and eighteen provincial assembly seats had to be postponed until January 18 as a result of the storm.

 The central government's handling of the relief efforts helped exacerbate the bitterness felt in East Pakistan, swelling the resistance movement there.
 Funds only slowly got through, and transport was slow in bringing supplies to the devastated regions.
 As tensions increased in March 1971, foreign personnel evacuated because of fears of violence.
-The situation deteriorated further and evolved into civil war and genocide.
-The conflict widened into the Indo-Pakistani War of 1971 in December and concluded with the founding of Bangladesh.
-This would be one of the first times that a natural event helped to trigger a civil war.
+The situation deteriorated further and evolved into the subsequent genocide.

 International response

 India became one of the first nations to offer aid to Pakistan, despite the generally poor relations between the two countries, and by the end of November had pledged US$1.3 million (US$8.7 million in 2020 dollars) of assistance for the relief efforts.
 The Pakistani central government refused to allow the Indians to send supplies into East Pakistan by air, forcing them to be transported slowly by road instead.
 The Indian government also said that the Pakistanis refused an offer of military aircraft, helicopters and boats from West Bengal to assist in the relief operation.